Keno's Classic Rock n Roll Web Site

 Another high energy album put out by the band with outstanding guitar riffs, this one made it to #1 in both the US and UK.
 The LP starts off with its only cover, "Hello, Hooray", with Alice Cooper's lead vocals on here as strong as he has ever sang.

-Another classic is "No More Mr Nice Guy", yet I think I've heard this one over the radio a little to much.
-"Generation Landslide" is another fun song, talk about a generation gap!
+Another classic song on Billion Dollar Babies is "No More Mr Nice Guy", yet I think I've heard this one played over the radio a little to much.
+"Generation Landslide" is another fun number, talk about a generation gap!
 It starts out with the Baby Boomer's generation taking over their parents, then fast forwards to the Boomer's kids overtaking them (or something like that!).
-Also when this album was released, a song that was the cause of great discussion was "I Love The Dead".
-Dealing with necrophilia, it was one of the very first Goth Rock songs.
+Cooper adds in a excellent harp to the end of this song which fits in great.
+Also, when this album was released, a song that was the cause of great discussion was "I Love The Dead".
+Dealing with necrophilia, it was one of the early Goth Rock songs.

 Some claimed the band sold out with this album, sorry but I don't see that anywhere.
 This is a true Alice Cooper album and one of their best.